Simpli-Code/Minishell/README.md

 # Minishell
-A mini version of bash shell
+A mini version of bash